 Alternatively, you’ll find the recipe in more than one of these books about Portuguese food.

-Don’t worry if you can’t get to Lisbon, pastéis de nata seem to be the nation’s favourite cake and you’ll find them in almost every café, pastry shop and bakery across Portugal.
+Don’t worry if you can’t get to Lisbon, pastéis de nata seem to be Portugal’s favourite cake and you’ll find them in almost every café, pastry shop and bakery across the land.

 In fact, the Portuguese are so fond of their little custard tarts that they can be found pretty much anywhere where there’s a strong Portuguese presence.